 As advocates in Richmond, the former capital of the confederacy, we need to come to terms with our history.
 This country was built on the genocide of Native Americans and the continuous exploitation of Black women whether it’s domestic violence, police brutality, sexual violence or slavery, and the thing that’s so sad about it is how it’s something that’s rarely ever discussed.

-As an Afro-Latinx activist with both slavery and the colonization of Latin America in their heritage, improving our communities for everyone, including Black girls and women, is something that needs dialogue and action.
+As an activist with both slavery and the colonization of Latin America in my lineage, improving our communities for everyone, including Black women and girls, is something that needs dialogue and action.
 Without intersectionality, and the motivation to come to terms with America’s racist history with gun violence, we will fail to understand that the way the children in Parkland experience gun violence is not a mere representation of how all walks of life, especially how Black girls in America experience gun violence.

 Written by Stephanie Younger, a 15-year-old student activist, organizer and writer who advocates for Womanism, diversity in S.T.E.A.M, the abolition of youth prisons and gun violence prevention